 Choose a spot in your garden where cucurbits such as cucumbers, squash, or zucchini were not grown the year before.
 This prevents the spread of disease.
 Make sure you have enough space.
 Watermelon vines can grow up to 20 feet in length.

 Depending on the variety, watermelons require a growing season of 70 to 90 days.
 In northern climates with a shorter growing season, seeds should be started indoors one month before the last frost date.
-Use peat pots to avoid damaging the roots when you transplant them into your garden.
+Use biodegradeable pots such as peat pots to avoid damaging the roots when you transplant them into your garden.
 Plant three to four seeds 1/2" deep and thin them to the best one after they germinate.
 Grow them on a heat mat so that they attain a temperature between 70°F and 80°F. You can (carefully) transplant your seedlings into your garden two weeks after your last frost.